xditya/ChannelAutoPost/ReadMe.md

 # Channel Auto-Post Bot

-This bot can send all new messages from one channel, directly to another channel, without the forwarded tag!
+This bot can send all new messages from one channel, directly to another channel (or group, just in case), without the forwarded tag!

 ## Setting up
 * First: